code-423n4/2024-02-wise-lending/README.md

 - Starts February 21, 2024 20:00 UTC
 - Ends March 11, 2024 20:00 UTC

-❗️❗️ **Please note:** if ANY valid High severity issues is found, the Total Prize Pool increases to $200,000 USDC.
+❗️❗️ **Please note:** if ANY valid High severity issues are found, the Total Prize Pool increases to $200,000 USDC.
 The HM award will increase to $154,565.
 All other awards will be capped at the amounts listed above.

 ## Automated Findings / Publicly Known Issues